sayonarasantos/airflow-lab/README.md

 ## DAG Examples

 Some DAG scripts created during this study are located in the `examples` folder.
 To use these examples, you can run the `make ex<example_number>` commands to configure the example and verify that the script is correct.
-For example, running `make ex04` will copy the `examples/test04.py` file to `dags` and verify that the script is working correctly.
+For example, running `make ex04` will copy the `examples/test04.py` file to `dags` and verify if the script does not raise an exception.

 ## Additional Features (make commands)